 1. Include the appropriate resume sections

-Hiring managers spend mere seconds scanning each resume, so create a standard resume with all of the essential components for them to easily glance at your information.
+Hiring managers spend mere seconds scanning each resume, so create a standard resume with all of the essential components for them to quickly read your information.

 - resume header (with your contact details)